crossplane/docs/content/master/concepts/providers.md

 <!-- vale write-good.Passive = NO -->
 <!-- "are Managed" isn't passive in this context -->
-Providers define every external resources they can create in Kubernetes as a Kubernetes API endpoint.
+Providers define every external resource they can create in Kubernetes as a Kubernetes API endpoint.
 These endpoints are
 [_Managed Resources_]({{<ref "managed-resources" >}}).
 <!-- vale write-good.Passive = YES -->

-Providers are cluster scoped and any namespace can access them.

 {{< hint "note" >}}
 Instructions on building your own Provider are outside of the scope of this